mueller-ma/openhab-mdi/README.md

 ## Using the iconset

 That's easy.
 Just copy all files from the `iconset` folder to your openHAB configuration in the folder `icons/classic`.

-## TODO

-- Make the tool an autonomous application
-- Support for command line parameters
-- Embed MDI repository
-- Include download of MDI icons in script